-Before you begin Module 1, please take just a few minutes to complete a short survey.
+Before you begin Module 1, please take just a few minutes to complete the “Point of View” survey.
 Note your answers and then when we get to Module 5, we’ll review the results.

 Module 1 Pages